Bridgeport police investigate fatal shooting

-BRIDGEPORT, Conn. — One person is dead after a shooting in Bridgeport.
+BRIDGEPORT, Conn. — Bridgeport police are investigating a homicide that happened Wednesday afternoon.

-Police said just after 2 a.m., they were called to a multi-family home on Seaview Avenue on the report of a person shot.
+Police said just before 5:30 p.m., they were called to the 100 block of Union Avenue on the report of shots fired.

-When they arrived at the scene, they found the victim in the front stairwell.
-He was pronounced dead at the scene.

-According to a witness, when the man went to investigate a noise on the back porch, he was reportedly shot through the window.
+When officers arrived, they found a 22-year-old man suffering from multiple gunshot wounds on nearby Blackstone Street.

 The investigation is ongoing.